|SSM Cardinal Glennon Children's Medical Center|

 Because they generally happen without any warning, meniscus tears can be hard to prevent.
 You can reduce your risk, though, by taking these precautions:

-With minor tears, especially on the outer part of the meniscus where there is a good supply of blood, surgery generally isn't necessary, and the tear should heal on its own fairly quickly.
-Treatment for this sort of tear can include the following:
+Minor tears usually don't need surgery, especially if they are on the outer part of the meniscus where there is a good supply of blood.
+These tears should heal on their own fairly quickly.
+Treatment can include the following:

 For severe tears or tears that don't respond to other forms of treatment, a doctor may have to perform surgery.
 Usually, this will be in the form of arthroscopic surgery, where a small camera is inserted into the knee to help surgeons see what they're doing without having to open the knee up.

-Some meniscus tears can be repaired through surgery.
-Other times, the surgeon will trim away the torn piece of the meniscus to keep it from affecting the knee's functionality.
-Following the surgery, the doctor may put your knee in a cast or brace to immobilize it while it heals, and you might need to use crutches for a while.
+Sometimes a surgeon can repair a torn meniscus.
+Other times, the surgeon will trim away the torn piece of the meniscus to stop it from interfering with the way the knee works.
+If you get surgery, the doctor may put your knee in a brace afterwards.
+This keeps the knee from moving around it while it heals.
+You might need to use crutches for a while.

 As with any sports injury, the key to healing meniscus tears — no matter how minor — is not to get back into play too quickly.
 Your body (and performance) will be stronger if you wait until your doctor gives you the OK to get back in the game.